Special Meal Accommodations

 the food or choice of foods to be substituted

-The PVCS Cafeteria Services may make food substitutions, at their discretion, for individual children who do not have a disability, but who have a special dietary need.
+The PVCS Cafeteria Services may make food substitutions, at their discretion, for individual children who do not have a disability but who have a particular dietary need.
 Such determinations are made on a case-by-case basis.
-This provision covers children who have food intolerances or allergies, but do not have life-threatening reactions when exposed to the food(s) to which they have problems.
+This provision covers children who have food intolerances or allergies but do not have life-threatening reactions when exposed to the food(s) they have problems with.
 When a modification is made, and it does not require the school to source the alternate food item, no medical statement is necessary.

 Parents have the right to file a grievance if they believe a violation has occurred regarding their request for a reasonable modification.

-The Pine Valley Cafeteria Services Department provides a variety of foods for children to select from in order to accommodate food preferences.
+The Pine Valley Cafeteria Services Department provides a variety of foods for children to select from to accommodate food preferences.

-If you have any questions regarding meal substitutions or modifications, please contact Leslie Milliman, Cook Manager, at email@example.com or (716) 988-3291 ext 3321.
+If you have any questions regarding meal substitutions or modifications, please get in touch with Leslie Milliman, Cook Manager, at firstname.lastname@example.org or (716) 988-3291 ext 3321.

 mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410;